wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnectsync-implement-password-synchronization.md

 ### Security considerations

-When synchronizing passwords, the plain text version of a user’s password is neither exposed to the password synchronization feature nor to Azure AD or any of the associated services.
+When synchronizing passwords, the plain text version of a user's password is neither exposed to the password synchronization feature nor to Azure AD or any of the associated services.

 Additionally, there is no requirement on the on-premises Active Directory to store the password in a reversibly encrypted format.
 A digest of the Active Directory password hash is used for the transmission between the on-premises AD and Azure Active Directory.
 The digest of the password hash cannot be used to access resources in the customer's on-premises environment.